-Previously Programming Director, Joe is focused on raising awareness of design’s importance in the larger corporate, social, and economic conversation.
+Previously Programming Director & Vice President, Joe is focused on raising awareness of design’s importance in the larger corporate, social, and economic conversation.
 Joe works hard to connect designers to broader professional and developmental resources in the Baltimore community.

 Joe is a jack of-all-trades designer who uses conceptual thinking, creativity, technical prowess, and problem solving skills in a variety of design applications.
 Currently, Joe is a front-end designer for Unleashed Technologies, helping medium and large-sized corporations forge their online presence.
 When not immersed in design work, he enjoys sports, cooking, engaging in deep discussions with whomever will listen and spending time with his family.
 Catch up with him on Twitter @abrowncreates.

 Board Operations Director

 Leo manages many of the board’s internal processes, including planning board meetings, retreats, and managing finances.
 He also documents events through photography and video and is responsible for managing the board Flickr and Vimeo accounts.

 Leo is a University of Baltimore graduate who currently works as a videographer and graphic designer for the Johns Hopkins Hospital marketing department.
 When he isn’t hiking trails in Maryland state parks, he enjoys taking pictures at various art openings.
 As a Baltimore City native, Leo is very involved in social justice and community organizing efforts in East Baltimore.

 - Gary Rozanc

 As Education Director, Gary continues AIGA Baltimore’s strong tradition of educational programming, which includes the annual spring student design conference and portfolio review, Ink & Pixels.
 Gary works to find new opportunities to grow design faculty involvement in the Baltimore design community and increase student engagement.